IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 • You can use it as a minute minder.
 In this case, the timer will not turn any cooking zone off when the set time is up.

-• You can set it to turn either or more than one cooking zones off.
+• You can set it to turn off one or more cooking zones.

 • You can set the minute minder/timer for up to 99 minutes.